 That’s a difference of $2.60

 You’d have to bring the car back with less than 1 gallon of gas left to break even.
+I’m not willing to take a car near empty after running out of gas on a road trip.

 So if the math doesn’t work out, is there ever a time when you should prepay for the gas?
 I can think of two reasons: